🔴

 • Click the ▼ arrow above a column — drop your disc into that column

-• Click the column directly — also drops your disc
+• Click the column directly — also drops a disc into that column

 • Mode buttons — Switch between 2 Players (local) and vs AI